Wicks2/ETH-PROOF-BEGINEER-EVM-COURCE/README.md

 Description
 This project focuses on creating a custom token using the Solidity programming language within the Remix IDE.
 Remix is a popular web-based development environment that provides a user-friendly interface for writing, compiling, and deploying smart contracts on the Ethereum blockchain.

-Getting Started With Executing program
+Getting Started With Executing Program
 The project will involve the following steps:

 Setting up Remix: